Postgraduate Course: Environmental Site Assessment Project: A Field and Modelling Investigation (PGGE11281)

 |Additional Information (Assessment)

-This course will have a single assessment: A written environmental site assessment report synthesizing all of the desktop, field and numerical data that was collected and interpreted throughout the course to present a complete characterisation of the project site.
+This course will have a single assessment due week 13: A written environmental site assessment report synthesizing all of the desktop, field and numerical data that was collected and interpreted throughout the course to present a complete characterisation of the project site.
 It will be instructor reviewed and marked.
 This assessment builds on the topics covered in each week of class and the data collected in each practical.
 This assessment will be given at the start of the semester.
 Feedback on student progress will be ongoing throughout the course during each practical, with 2 formal feedback sessions on student¿s project progress at the mid-point and near the end of the semester.

 |No Exam Information